udacityalumni/udacity-nanodegrees-resources/README.md

 # List of Resources For Udacity Nanodegrees

 **Welcome!
-In this repository built by  Udacity Students you can find a list of links to helpful resources for your Nanodegree** .
-These resources have been very helpful during our Nanodegrees and we hope they will help you as well.
+In this repository built by  Udacity Students you can find a list of links to helpful resources for your Nanodegree.**

 #### Nanodegrees included:
 - Android Basics Nanodegree